streamr-dev/network/README.md

 #### Stream API

 All the below functions return a Promise which gets resolved with the result.
-They can also take an `apiKey` as an extra argument.
-Otherwise the `apiKey` defined in the `StreamrClient` options is used, if any.

 | Name                                                | Description                                                  |
 | :--------------------------------------------------- | :------------------------------------------------------------ |